sysyishui/DNID-Project-2/README.md

 Graphics, and Assets
 Graphics
-We designed most of the visual assets using tools like Adobe Photoshop and Aseprite, focusing on a pixel-art style that matched the game’s tone.
+We designed most of the visual assets using tools like Adobe Photoshop and Aseprite, focusing on a pixel art style that matched the game’s tone.
 For the backgrounds and environment, we used a mix of custom-designed assets and free-to-use assets sourced from online libraries.
+We chose pixel arts because Pixel art assets are lightweight and load efficiently, making the game run smoothly even on lower-end devices.
+This decision was crucial to ensure accessibility for a wider audience.
+Some previous video games such as "Celest" and "Self."
+In this version of the game, audio assets were intentionally omitted for several reasons:
+Time Constraints: The focus of our project was on gameplay mechanics, level design, and visual storytelling.
+With limited time, we prioritized core features over creating or integrating sound effects and background music.
+Skill Specialization: Our team had limited experience with sound design and music composition.
+Rather than rushing to create subpar audio, we chose to exclude it entirely to maintain the quality of the overall experience.

 If we had additional time, we would add:

-Multiplayer Mode: Cooperative or competitive gameplay for added replayability.
 New Levels and Enemies: Expanding the world with diverse environments and enemy types.
 Enhanced Storytelling: Adding cutscenes and branching storylines for a richer narrative.
 Power-ups and Abilities: Introducing power-ups to provide players with new strategic options.
 Advanced AI: Creating smarter, more dynamic enemies to increase the challenge.

 Asset Sources and Credits
 Graphics:
 Custom graphics created in Adobe Photoshop and Aseprite.